lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

 ---

+Q9: Write a SQL query to return the gene(s) were positively expressed in ALL the experiments listed in the experiments table in order of level

+   - SQL Query Pattern:

+    SELECT <columns...>
+    FROM <t1> AS genes,<t2> AS expression,<t3> AS experiments
+    WHERE genes.<id> = expression.<id>
+    AND experiments.<id> = expression.<id>
+    AND <column>0.0
+    ORDER BY <column>

+---

-Q9: Write a SQL query to return the name of the gene that was most positively expressed in experiment exp23.
+Q10: Write a SQL query to return the name of the gene that was most positively expressed in experiment exp23.
 Assume a minimum level of 1.0

     - SQL Query Pattern: